-Off the coast of Korcula Island, there are a couple of small archipelagos which provide pleasant conditions for sea kayaking and stand up paddleboarding (SUP).
+Off the coast of Korcula Island, there are a couple of small archipelagos which provide pleasant conditions for sea kayaking and stand-up paddleboarding (SUP).
 You can find a collection of islands between Korcula Town and Lumbarda and near Prizba.
 It is also possible to kayak or SUP at some of the deep and sheltered bays such as Pupnatska Luka.

-As we’ve already mentioned a few times, the sea is very still especially in between the islets and sheltered bays.
+As we’ve already mentioned a few times, the sea is very still, especially in between the islets and sheltered bays.
 So even if you are new to kayaking or SUP, these calm conditions make it much easier to learn.
 And if you are experienced, the kayaking and SUP possibilities are still wonderful.
 There are so many secluded places that you can only explore by sea.

 Kayaks and SUPs can be rented through tourist or travel agencies or directly from the beach.
-Life jackets are available (and recommended) and usually they have a dry bag you can borrow to store your things.
+Life jackets are available (and recommended) and usually, they have a dry bag you can borrow to store your things.

 In between Korcula Island and the Peljesac peninsula, is a long and narrow channel which can get quite windy.
-This stretch of water is the awesome playground for windsurfers (as well as for people who like to sail).
+This stretch of water is an awesome playground for windsurfers (as well as for people who like to sail).